Fuel Polishing – All Your Questions Answered

 Water content and particle size are the two main measures of fuel contaminants.

-The first indication of how effective your fuel polishing has been will be to look at your fuel’s visual appearance.
+The first indication of how effective your diesel polishing has been will be to look at your fuel’s visual appearance.
 It should appear bright and clear with no visible signs of free water, sediment and particulate.

 However, if fuel has been polished but still contains particles greater than around 5 microns, your equipment remains at great risk.
 Even if you can’t see any water, there will still water suspended in the fuel itself which will enhance bacteria growth.
 Water level is measured in parts per million (ppm).